PoorGenius/Portfolio/README.md

 As part of ongoing enhancements and fixes, the following changes are slated for implementation:

+### Earth Model Screen Sizes readjustment
+- Readjust the sizes on different screen sizes so it's suitable for the width and height of the card

 ### Card Design Overhaul
 - Redesign the cards for mobile viewing to enhance visual appeal.
 This includes modifying the text, height, and width of all elements within the cards.